The Case of the Cautious Condor

 Tiger Media released later a similar game: Murder Makes Strange Deadfellows.

 Plot

 The player controls detective Ned Peters, who has to figure out the identity of the murderer by wandering around the rooms, looking for clues and overhearing conversations between the other guests aboard the flying boat Condor on a cruise over the Atlantic.

 Gameplay

 Reception

-Computer Gaming World in 1993 stated that "Though the story was manufactured in the Orient Express Murder Mystery machine, this interactive comic book is novel enough to warrant a serious look ...
+Computer Gaming World in 1993 wrote that "though the story was manufactured in the Orient Express Murder Mystery machine, this interactive comic book is novel enough to warrant a serious look ...
 A multimedia diversion for the whole family".

 According to the game's developer, it had disappointing sales, in part because CD-ROM drives were not yet widespread at that time.